All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore the research on tirzepatide for menopause weight gain, including clinical trial data on hormonal weight changes, body composition improvements, and how dual GIP/GLP-1 action addresses midlife metabolic shifts.

 The average woman gains 5 to 8 pounds during the menopausal transition, but many gain considerably more.
-This is not simply about eating habits or exercise routines changing.
+This isn't simply about eating habits or exercise routines changing.
 The hormonal shift fundamentally alters how the body stores and uses energy.

 Estrogen plays a central role in regulating where fat is deposited.
 Before menopause, women tend to store fat in the hips and thighs (subcutaneous fat).
 After menopause, fat distribution shifts toward the abdomen (visceral fat) .
 Visceral fat is metabolically active and drives insulin resistance, creating a cycle where the body becomes less efficient at processing glucose and more prone to storing calories as fat.